NIRCam Grism Time-Series APT Template

 Number of exposures

-Multiple exposures may be performed in sequence to increase the total exposure time.
-Each exposure is executed as defined in the remaining sections below.
+Multiple exposures may be performed in sequence to increase the total length of the time series observation.
+Each exposure is executed as defined in the remaining sections below, with only very short interruptions between the exposures.
+No reconfigurations of the subarrays, pupil or filter wheels, or changes in pointing occur between these exposures.

 In APT, this section is named Exposures/Dith (exposures per dither) for consistency with other observing modes, even though no dithering is allowed in this mode.